mkiang/disproportionate_prescribing/README.md

 details about exact package versions are available in [`./rmds/session_information.html`](http://htmlpreview.github.io/?https://github.com/mkiang/disproportionate_prescribing/blob/master/rmds/misc_session_information.html).

+## Getting the data

+Before you can actually run any of the code or the Shiny apps, you need to download the data.
+They are too large for this repository and are kept on our Zenodo Repository.
+There are two ways to get the data:

+### Manually downloading the data

+TODO

+### Using our script

+TODO

 ## Project structure

   - `./apps/` contains the code needed to run the interactive